NichtJens/GoogleNewsRSS2OPML/README.md

                         list of search queries (default: None)
 ```

 *So far this has been tested with [Flym](https://f-droid.org/packages/net.frju.flym) and [Feeder](https://f-droid.org/packages/com.nononsenseapps.feeder).
-Both are open source and avaiable in [f-droid](https://f-droid.org).
+Both are open source and available in [f-droid](https://f-droid.org).